-- An employer must pay an employee who performs for less than 2 hours on any particular day duties of a classification higher than the employee's ordinary classification the minimum hourly rate specified in column 3 of Table 2-Minimum rates (see clause 18.1) for that higher classification for the time during which those duties were performed. - An employer may require an employee to temporarily perform the duties of a classification lower than the employee's ordinary classification without loss of pay.
+- An employer must pay an employee who performs for 2 or more hours on any particular day duties of a classification higher than the employee's ordinary classification the minimum hourly rate specified in column 3 of Table 2-Minimum rates for that higher classification for the whole of that day. - An employer must pay an employee who performs for less than 2 hours on any particular day duties of a classification higher than the employee's ordinary classification the minimum hourly rate specified in column 3 of Table 2-Minimum rates for that higher classification for the time during which those duties were performed. - 21.3 An employer may require an employee to temporarily perform the duties of a classification lower than the employee's ordinary classification without loss of pay.

-20. Payment of wages
+22. Payment of wages